Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 # Simple/Failover: $0.40/1M queries

-# Only if you really optimize global latency
+# Only when global latency optimization is essential

 Integration with Other Services

-S3 Static WebsiteALIAS record points to S3 website endpointStatic hosting (www.myapp.com → S3 bucket)
+S3 Static WebsiteALIAS record points to S3 website endpointStatic hosting: www.myapp.com served from S3 bucket

-API GatewayALIAS record points to API Gateway custom domainapi.myapp.com → Lambda functions via API Gateway
+API GatewayALIAS record points to API Gateway custom domainapi.myapp.com routing to Lambda functions via API Gateway

 Elastic BeanstalkALIAS record points to EB environmentSimplified PaaS deployment with custom domain

-CloudWatchHealth checks based on CloudWatch AlarmsFailover if custom metric (DB connections) is critical
+CloudWatchHealth checks based on CloudWatch AlarmsFailover triggered by custom metrics such as DB connection counts

-ACM (Certificate Manager)DNS validation for HTTPS certificatesValidate domain ownership for SSL/TLS certs
+ACMDNS validation for HTTPS certificatesDomain ownership validation for SSL/TLS certificate issuance

-EC2A/AAAA records point to Elastic IPsStatic IP for specific instance
+EC2A/AAAA records point to Elastic IPsStatic IP assignment for a specific instance

-LambdaHealth checks triggered by LambdaCustom logic to determine health (check external API)
+LambdaHealth checks triggered by LambdaCustom health logic — such as verifying external API availability

-SNSCloudWatch Alarms when health check failsNotifications when failover occurs
+SNSCloudWatch Alarms when health check failsNotifications dispatched when failover occurs

-RDSCNAME record points to RDS endpointdb-primary.myapp.com → RDS instance
+RDSCNAME record points to RDS endpointdb-primary.myapp.com resolving to the RDS instance

-Auto ScalingALIAS to ALB that distributes to ASGAutomatic scaling with fixed domain
+Auto ScalingALIAS to ALB distributing across ASGAutomatic scaling behind a fixed domain

-CloudFormation/TerraformIaC manages Hosted Zones and recordsInfrastructure as code, version control
+CloudFormation/TerraformIaC manages Hosted Zones and recordsInfrastructure as code with full version control

 Additional Resources